Kushagra16/Java-build/README.md

 Passing all test cases for a Java code using Gradle build tool

 TASK INVOLVED:
-Create "getters" and "setters" on Person
+1.Create "getters" and "setters" on Person
-Ensure that Person.setAge() throws an IllegalArgumentException when passed a value less than zero Ensure that Person.setName() throws an IllegalArgumentException when passed a null String Write a Person.count() that returns the total number of Person instances created Ensure that Person.equals() returns true if two Person instances have the same name and age (salary doesn't factor into equality comparison).
+2.Ensure that Person.setAge() throws an IllegalArgumentException when passed a value less than zero Ensure that Person.setName() throws an IllegalArgumentException when passed a null String Write a Person.count() that returns the total number of Person instances created Ensure that Person.equals() returns true if two Person instances have the same name and age (salary doesn't factor into equality comparison).
 Make sure no exceptions are thrown from this method--anything "weird" should just return false.